TwinPhoenix1/Fast-Audience-Research/README.md

 Uses Reddit PRAW, which needs your Reddit credentials to run.
 (Free to use)

-Full write-up for how to use it in a blog post format - [on Medium](https://medium.com/@ivaylo.e.ivanov/far-fast-audience-research-ai-powered-app-692c5eec4a77).
+Full write-up for how to use it - [on Medium](https://medium.com/@ivaylo.e.ivanov/far-fast-audience-research-ai-powered-app-692c5eec4a77).